These Easy Flank Steak Tacos are made entirely on the stove top, no grilling needed! A quick flank steak tacos recipe that your family will love.

 • Cut Against The Grain: Flank steak can be a tough cut of meat.
 To make sure each bite is tender, cut the cooked steak in thin strips against the grain.
 This will make sure the connective tissue does not make your bites chewy!

 If you need a good salsa verde recipe, I’ve got a great salsa verde recipe.
 It uses the amazing hatch chile, which has a limited season!
 If it’s out of season, just use Anaheim peppers or poblanos as a substitute for the hatch peppers.
-Of course, you don’t have to make homemade salsa verde.
-Store bought is just fine!

-Ways to use Leftover Flank Steak:
+Ways to use Leftover Flank Steak

 Store leftover flank steak in the refrigerator in an airtight container.
 I like to gently reheat any leftover steak in the oven wrapped in aluminum foil.
 If you have leftover steak, there’s a few ideas below on how to use it.